 Goodman & Nekvasil P.A., May Recover Investor Losses - Matthew John Westfall (Matt Westfall) Suspended from Securities Industry and Fired by National Planning Corporation

-Matt Westfall worked for National Planning Corporation from 2010 to 2012.
-Matt Westfall subsequently worked for Primex.
+Matt Westfall was licensed with National Planning Corporation from 2010 to 2012.
+Matt Westfall was subsequently licensed with Primex.
 According to FINRA’s records, Matt Westfall was fired by National Planning Corporation on December 17, 2012.
 National Planning Corporation reported to FINRA that Matt Westfall was accused of soliciting an investment and accepted funds in connection with an investment not offered by the firm.

 Following Matt Westfall’s firing by National Planning Corporation, FINRA investigated Matt Westfall and brought a disciplinary action against Matt Westfall.
 Matt Westfall consented to a 2 year suspension from the securities and investment banking industry and a $25,000 fine.
 Matt Westfall also consented to findings that Matt Westfall engaged in business activities outside the scope of Matt Westfall’s employment with Matt Westfall’s firm.
 FINRA reports that Matt Westfall solicited and accepted funds from firm customers to purchase Iraqi Dinar (Dinar) currency as an investment.
 FINRA reports that Matt Westfall purchased the Dinars through a personal account that Matt Westfall had with an online company that sold Dinars.
 Following the Dinar purchases, FINRA reports that Matt Westfall sold the dinars to the firm customers without requesting or obtaining firm approval to engage in this outside business activity.